scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

 However, in both of these example, we are not using all the output of the SVD, but only the first few rows of its first return argument.
-If we use the svd implementation of scipy, we can ask for an incomplete version of the SVD.
-Note that implementations of linear algebra in scipy are richer then those in numpy and should be prefered.
+If we use the ``svd`` implementation of scipy, we can ask for an incomplete version of the SVD.
+Note that implementations of linear algebra in scipy are richer then those in numpy and should be preferred.

 .. sourcecode:: ipython